Exponential family measurement error models for single-cell CRISPR screens: Acknowledgements

 \section{Acknowledgements}

 We thank Eric Tchetgen Tchetgen for helpful conversations, Xuran Wang for helping to process the Xie dataset, and Songcheng Dai for helping to deploy the GLM-EIV pipeline on Azure.
+We additionally thank three anonymous reviewers whose comments considerably improved the manuscript.
 This work used the Extreme Science and Engineering Discovery Environment (XSEDE; NSF grant ACI-1548562) and the Bridges-2 system (NSF grant ACI-1928147) at the Pittsburgh Supercomputing Center.
 This work is funded by National Institute of Mental Health (NIMH) grant R01MH123184 and NSF grant DMS-2113072.